+No Action Alternative A:

-219 4.
-Environmental Consequences 4.6 Impacts on Lands and Realty therefore, that this site in the future would be developed as a solar energy project with cumulative impacts to Lands and Realty that would be similar to those described above.
+Under No Action Alternative A, the Right-of-Way (ROW) application CACA-48810 would be denied, and the ROW grant would not be authorized.
+The California Desert Conservation Area (CDCA) Plan would not be amended.
+Under this alternative, the incremental impact of the Palen Solar Electric Generating System (PSEGS) to lands and realty resources as described above would not be immediately realized.
+However, since the ROW application area is located within the Riverside East Solar Energy Zone (SEZ), the CDCA Plan amendment decisions made in the Solar Programmatic Environmental Impact Statement (PEIS) Record of Decision (ROD) that identify the area as suitable for any type of solar energy development would be in effect for future projects.
+This includes prioritization of solar energy development in the SEZ.
+Therefore, it is likely that this site in the future would be developed as a solar energy project with cumulative impacts to Lands and Realty that would be similar to those described above.

-4.6.4 Summary of Mitigation Measures The APMs of the PSEGS, as well as compliance with applicable laws, ordinances, regulations, and standards; and the use of industry SOPs (e.g., NERC, WECC, etc.) and BMPs would avoid or reduce impacts associated with construction and operation of the PSEGS.
-Moreover, utility corridors have been designated by the BLM to accommodate such uses and to reduce overall environmental impacts that would result from the construction and operation of multiple linear facilities in multiple locations.
+4.6.4 Summary of Mitigation Measures:

+The Applicant Proposed Measures (APMs) of the Palen Solar Electric Generating System (PSEGS), as well as compliance with applicable laws, ordinances, regulations, and standards; and the use of industry Standard Operating Procedures (SOPs) (e.g., North American Electric Reliability Corporation (NERC), Western Electricity Coordinating Council (WECC), etc.) and Best Management Practices (BMPs), would avoid or reduce impacts associated with construction and operation of the Palen Solar Electric Generating System (PSEGS).
+Moreover, utility corridors have been designated by the Bureau of Land Management (BLM) to accommodate such uses and to reduce overall environmental impacts that would result from the construction and operation of multiple linear facilities in multiple locations.
 Accordingly, additional mitigation measures are not recommended.

-4.6.5 Residual Impacts after Mitigation Measures were implemented Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.
+4.6.5 Residual Impacts after Mitigation Measures were implemented:

+Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.

-4.6.6 Unavoidable Adverse Impacts Approval of the PSEGS would result in land not being available for other uses during the life of the project; however, once the project is no longer viable and is decommissioned, the land once again would be available for other uses consistent with the CDCA Plan and associated amendments.
-Palen Solar Electric Generating System Draft SEIS 4.6-6 July 2013
+4.6.6 Unavoidable Adverse Impacts:

+Approval of the Palen Solar Electric Generating System (PSEGS) would result in land not being available for other uses during the life of the project; however, once the Palen Solar Electric Generating System (PSEGS) is no longer viable and is decommissioned, the land once again would be available for other uses consistent with the California Desert Conservation Area (CDCA) Plan and associated amendments.